-carpets and floor coverings no detailed inspection was possible of the floors and accordingly no comment can be carpets and floor coverings no detailed inspection was possible of the floors and accordingly no comment can be made on their condition.
-No access was available to any sub- -- --
+The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
+Internal cupboards were generally filled with storage items.
+No access was available beneath sanitary or kitchen fittings.
+No access was available to any sub-floor areas.